hannsadrian/CosmicSail/README.md

 **Power**<br>
 The raspberrypi and with it the servos as well as the sensors are powered by a pretty standard big powerbank, providing enough power for hours of sailing.
-The motor, as mentioned above, is powered by some default AA batteries.
+The motor, is powered by a [LiPo 2S 7.4V/1500mAh](https://www.krickshop.de/Elektronik-Motoren/Akkus-Ladetechnik/LiPo-Akku-7-4V-1500-mAh-15-C.htm?a=article&ProdNr=646090&p=365) battery.

 ## 🤖 Autopilot